iamvar/jetbrains_guide/sites/dotnet-guide/contents/tutorials/htmx-aspnetcore/tabs-tabs-tabs/index.md

 You'll notice that each tab utilizes `hx-get` and passes the `tab` parameter to the ASP.NET Core endpoint.
 Upon receiving the request, we render the appropriate HTML.
 This technique is beneficial for a few reasons:

-1. Page loads are much smaller since we only render one tab at a time.
+1. Initial page loads are much smaller since we only render one tab and its contents at a time.
-1. Requests can load new tabs that were not available at first.
+1. Requests can load new tabs that were not available at first request.
-1. Changing tabs can rerender content updates.
+1. Changing tabs can rerender content updates (live tabs).

 Let's have a look at the `PageModel` implementation.